Concept Artist

 Apprenticeships

-Modern Apprenticeships (MA’s) mean you learn on the job.
+Modern Apprenticeships (MAs) mean you learn on the job.
 You get paid and work towards a qualification at the same time.
+You might want to consider an MA in Creative Media.

-Graduate Apprenticeships (GA’s) are designed for industry and you'll spend most of your time learning on the job but you'll also go to uni or college.
-You'll get a job, get paid and work towards a qualification at the same time.
+Graduate Apprenticeships (GAs) are designed for industry.
+You'll spend most of your time learning on the job but you'll also go to university.
+You'll have a job, get paid and work towards a degree qualification at the same time.
+You might want to consider a GA in IT: Software Development.

 Find the right course for you